Dagster is compatible and configurable with Python's logging module. At the moment, you can access the configuration options through your

 get_dagster_logger utility function.
 This pattern is useful when logging from inside of nested functions, or other cases where it would be inconvenient to thread through the context parameter to enable calls to

-from dagster import get_dagster_logger, op @op def ambitious_op(): my_logger = get_dagster_logger() try: x = 1 / 0 return x except ZeroDivisionError: my_logger.error("Couldn't divide by zero!") return None
+from dagster import get_dagster_logger, graph, op @op def ambitious_op(): my_logger = get_dagster_logger() try: x = 1 / 0 return x except ZeroDivisionError: my_logger.error("Couldn't divide by zero!") return None

 Note: The logging module retains global state, meaning the logger returned by this function will be identical if this function is called multiple times with the same arguments in the same process.
 This means that there may be unpredictable or unituitive results if you set the level of the returned python logger to different values in different parts of your code.

 If you want to set a global log level for your Dagster instance, you can do this by setting the